VaradScript/BMS/README.md

      http://localhost/BMS/
      ```

-### 📸 Screenshots
-_Add relevant images of the dashboard, donor management, and user interfaces._

 ### 🤝 Contribution
 Feel free to contribute!
 Fork the repo, create a new branch, and submit a pull request.